jaeman308/brewmate_frontend/README.md

 ![logo](image.png)

 Welcome to your coffee dreams.
 THis is a place that you are able to log all of your favorites from beans to recipes.

+I love coffee and to have all of my favorites in place was a dream.

 ## User Story
 - As a guest I want to be able to have a landing page that tells me what the apps does.